 Grants for Electricity Storage, Stationary Emissions Sources, and Oil and Gas-Related Projects

-The New Technology Implementation Grants (NTIG) provide funding to assist in implementing new technologies that reduce emissions of regulated pollutants from facilities and other stationary sources.
+The New Technology Implementation Grant Program (NTIG) provides funding to assist in implementing new technologies that reduce emissions of regulated pollutants from facilities and other stationary sources.

-This is a competitive grant program based on criteria described in the Request for Grant Applications (RFGA).
+This is a competitive grant based on criteria described in the Request for Grant Applications (RFGA) below.

 How to Apply